 4) Remove any burrs by softly filling each tooth with fine-grit sandpaper until smooth.

-If you don’t have the equipment you need to sharpen your chainsaw, you should seek expert help.
+If you don’t have the equipment you need to sharpen your chainsaw with a grinder, you should seek expert help.
 They’ll be able to restore the sharpness of your saw and guarantee that it’s well-maintain at all times.

 How long should a sharp chainsaw chain last?